-It’s time for the SEC and the rest of the NCAA to meet the “Mailman.”
-Georgia Bulldogs quarterback Stetson Bennett first cemented himself as UGA’s Jake Fromm replacement by delivering a win over Gus Malzahn’s No. 7 Auburn Tigers in Week 2 of SEC play last year.
+The SEC and the rest of the NCAA didn't know too much about the "Mailman" ahead of his CFP heroics.
+Georgia Bulldogs quarterback Stetson Bennett first cemented himself as UGA's Jake Fromm replacement by delivering a win over Gus Malzahn's No. 7 Auburn Tigers in Week 2 of SEC play in 2020.
 It propelled Georgia to No. 3 in the rankings and sent a clear message to fans in Athens: Bennett is the guy.
 At least, that was the case before Georgia lost games to Alabama and Florida and Smart made the switch to JT Daniels for the last four games.

 Bennett took over for Daniels (who had an oblique injury) against UAB in 2021 and was nearly perfect.
-Considering Daniels didn’t put together the greatest game against Clemson, Bennett has carried the Dawgs all season.
+Considering Daniels didn't put together the greatest game against Clemson, Bennett carried the Dawgs all season as the University of Georgia's starting quarterback

 Who is Stetson Bennett?